jbamuro/waccamole/README.md

 USB capture cards can be used to stream Wacca.

 This will also show additional song stats on the parts of the screen that are otherwise not visible from the cab.
 This is the recommended one to use https://www.amazon.com/gp/product/B0BJ6XLK45 but anything 1080p60 is good, there's no EDID fuckery.

+Burrito has a neat Wacca Lily R stream overlay, and a Reverse version is in the works with some nice move transitions.

 Gooseneck Phone mount thing